sdgroeve/Machine_Learning_course_UGent_D012554_2025/assignment1/assignment1.md

 **Competition Overview**

-In this Kaggle competition, you will develop Machine Learning models to predict donor splice sites using DNA sequence data.
+In this Kaggle competition, you will develop Machine Learning models to predict donor splice sites from DNA sequence data.
 Each data point consists of a DNA segment with 200 base pairs (bp) upstream and 200 bp downstream from the canonical "GT" donor site.

 **Week 1: Baseline Model**